Q: What is the length of the M.S. in Analytics program?

 Q: When is my tuition payment due?

 A: You must either pay in full or sign up for a payment plan by the due date each semester.
-Your admission deposit is applied to your tuition payment plan.
+Your admission deposit is applied to your first semester's tuition.
 Tuition due dates are May 1 for Summer semester, August 1 for Fall semester, and January 2 for Spring semester.
 If you fail to pay by the due date, a hold is placed on your account and you are not able to register for classes until payment is received.

 Practicums and job placement